 It has come to the attention of the ABOG that certain companies are offering a service, which allows a diplomate to pay a fee to receive summaries to the articles that are the basis of the ABOG's MOC program.
 The articles assigned and test questions given are Lifelong Learning and Self-Assessment MOC components.

-The purpose of this provision is to put the Applicant on notice that if he/she is or continues to utilize such services such as the ones listed above to answer the test questions, he/she will be in violation of the MOC's Professional Standing requirement.
-The ABOG will require the Applicant to sign an on-line attestation which provides in principal that he/she certify to the ABOG that he/she has read each assigned article in its entirety and have not relied on or used any third party service to aid in answering the test questions.
+The purpose of this provision is to put the Applicant on notice that if the Applicant continues to utilize such services such as the ones listed above to answer the test questions, the Applicant will be in violation of the MOC's Professional Standing requirement.
+The ABOG will require the Applicant to sign an on-line attestation which provides in principal that the Applicant certifies to the ABOG that the Applicant has read each assigned article in its entirety and has not relied on or used any third party service to aid in answering the test questions.

 The Board of the ABOG has determined that using these or similar services to answer the test questions or by falsely certifying to the ABOG that the Applicant has read the entire article without the aid of third party services is a violation of the Professional Standing requirement and ethical standards of the ABOG and will result in the loss of the Applicant’s Diplomate status.

-It is our mission to provide the public with the expertise it expects when hiring a board certified physician.
-Using any service, which allows the Applicant to circumvent reading the assigned articles hurts his/her patients and the integrity of this Board.
+It is our mission to provide the public with the expertise it expects when hiring a board-certified physician.
+Using any service, which allows the Applicant to circumvent reading the assigned articles, impacts patient care and the integrity of this Board.

 All MOC materials are confidential, proprietary or copyrighted by the American Board of Obstetrics and Gynecology, Inc. Any disclosure of the questions or answers or their substance, in whole or in part, to any person, organization or entity, public or private, orally, in writing, or by other form of communication is strictly prohibited.
 In the event that the ABOG determines that any unauthorized disclosure has been made by any person granted access to this examination, it reserves the right to refuse participation credit to such person or revoke its participation credit, if already granted, and, in addition, to seek monetary and injunctive relief in court, submitting to the exclusive personal jurisdiction and venue in the appropriate court located in Dallas County, Texas.